 Popcorn ceilings were first installed in the 1950s as a more economical way to finish a ceiling than using plaster.
-Home builders also thought the added texture was a desirable design element that hid ceiling flaws and helped absorb sound.
-The stucco mixture was combined with styrofoam particles to create the cottage cheese-like texture that can capture and hold onto dust and grime.
+Homebuilders also thought the added texture was a desirable design element to hide ceiling flaws and help absorb sound.
+The stucco mixture was combined with styrofoam particles to create the cottage cheese-like texture.
+Unfortunately, that texture can capture and hold onto lots of dust and grime.

-While many homeowners have had their popcorn ceilings removed, many remain and are in need of cleaning.
-It's a bit time-consuming and messy job, but it can be done.
+While many homeowners have had popcorn ceilings removed, many remain and are in need of cleaning.
+Cleaning is a bit time-consuming and it can be a messy job, but it can be done.

 Before the United States banned asbestos as a building material, some popcorn ceiling formulas contained the known carcinogen.
 If your home was built before 1979, you should have it tested for asbestos before cleaning or removing a popcorn ceiling.

 How Often to Clean a Popcorn Ceiling

 Since the texture of popcorn ceilings traps dust, insects, and spider webs, they can become quite dull.
-Luckily, a thorough cleaning once per year will help brighten them and reduce home allergens.
+Luckily, thorough cleaning once per year will help brighten them and reduce home allergens.
 Room corners and areas near HVAC vents should be checked and cleaned more often.
 Cleaning a popcorn ceiling can be a messy job because some of the texture almost always comes loose as you are cleaning.
 Set aside plenty of time to do the job.

 If the ceiling has become discolored by roof leaks, heavy cooking grease, cigarette or fireplace smoke even from gas fireplaces, it is nearly impossible to remove these stains by simply cleaning.
 A better choice is to use a stain-blocking primer and then repaint the ceiling to brighten the room.

 What You Need